marcduiker/azure-functions-university/lessons/queue.md

    ```

    > ❔ **Question** - Is the function triggered by the message?
 Is a new blob available in the "players" Blob container?

-   > 📝 **Tip** -  You can configure the behavior of the queue binding via the `host.json` file.
-Configurable settings include the frequency of polling the queue for new messages, timeout duration when processing fails, and how many messages the function will process in parallel.
-See the [official docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-output?tabs=csharp#host-json) for the details.

 ## More info